Spiess/swiss-top/README.md

 # swiss-top
-Scripts to process and visualize Swiss topology data.
+Scripts to process and visualize Swiss topography data.

 ## Data
 The required data can be downloaded for free from the [Swiss Federal Office of Topography]() (Specifically the